Sawston Village History Society logo

 About SVHS

-The Sawston Village History Society normally meets on the second Thursday of every month (see diary for upcoming meetings).
+The Sawston Village History Society normally meets on the second Thursday of every month (see diary for upcoming meetings) at the Chapelfield Way Community Rooms, 7:30pm start.
+For non-members there is a small charge to attend a meeting, currently £3.
 There's a wide range of speakers and subjects related to the history of Sawston and Cambridgeshire.
 Interested?

 Check out our FAQ for more information